afgprogrammer/flutter_expense_manager/README.md

 # Flutter Expense Manager Application

-Flutter Inspiration App UI design - day 1 #flutter.
-This video is a part of the 100-day design in Flutter.
+This is a Flutter Expense Manager Application.

-In this video we use, Flutter AspectRatio, ListView, LinearGradient and so on in the one-speed video.

 ## Getting Started